Tarantism: History

 It was originally described in the 11th century.
 The condition was common in Southern Italy, especially in the province of Taranto, during the 16th and 17th centuries.
 There were strong suggestions that there is no organic cause for the heightened excitability and restlessness that gripped the victims.
 The stated belief of the time was that victims needed to engage in frenzied dancing to prevent death from tarantism.
 Supposedly a particular kind of dance, called the tarantella, evolved from this therapy.
 A prime location for such outbursts was the church at Galatina, particularly at the time of the Feast of Saints Peter and Paul on 29 June.
 "The dancing is placed under the sign of Saint Paul, whose chapel serves as a "theatre" for the tarantulees' public meetings.
 The spider seems constantly interchangeable with Saint Paul; the female tarantulees dress as "brides of Saint Paul".
 As a climax, "the tarantulees, after having danced for a long time, meet together in the chapel of Saint Paul and communally attain the paroxysm of their trance, ... the general and desperate agitation was dominated by the stylised cry of the tarantulees, the 'crisis cry', an ahiii uttered with various modulations".

 Francesco Cancellieri, in his exhaustive treatise on Tarantism, takes note of semi-scientific, literary, and popular observations, both recent and ancient, giving each similar weight.
 He notes a report that in August 1693, a doctor in Naples had himself been bitten by two tarantulas, with six witnesses and a notary, but did not suffer the dancing illness.
 Cancellieri in part attributes this illness not only to the spiders but to the locale, since Tarantism was mainly seen in Basilicata, Apulia, Sicily, and Calabria.
 He states:

 He goes on to describe some specific observations of the malady, typically afflicting peasants, alone or in groups.
 The malady typically affected peasants on hot summer days, causing indolence.
 Then he describes how only treatment through dancing music could restore them to vitality; for example:

 Interpretation and controversy

 John Crompton proposed that ancient Bacchanalian rites that had been suppressed by the Roman Senate in 186 BC went underground, reappearing under the guise of emergency therapy for bite victims.

-The phenomenon of tarantism is consistent with mass psychogenic illness.

 Although the popular belief persists that tarantism results from a spider bite, it remains scientifically unsubstantiated.
 Donaldson, Cavanagh, and Rankin (1997) conclude that the actual cause or causes of tarantism remain unknown.

+Modern times

+In recent years, tarantism has been defined by its connection to dance and music.
+In the 1990s and 2000s, people began rediscovering the genre of Tarantella, and in particular, the pizzica.
+In 1998, Salento began hosting an annual music festival, Notte della Taranta.
+Musicians tour throughout the region, and the festival culminates with a large late-night concert held in Melpignano.
+Composer and musician, Ludovico Einaudi directed the festival in 2010 and 2011, and released his album Taranta Project in 2015.